top of page

 Glossary

-The terms in his glossary provide more than just a definition, they explain more about what people with hearing loss should know about each term.
+The terms in this glossary provide more than just a definition, they explain more about what people with hearing loss should know about each term.
 More terms will be added if it proves useful.

 Bluetooth